yonigresearch-wq/yonigresearch-wq.github.io/_portfolio/breast_cancer_project.md

 - Statistical analyses were selected based on the nature of the data: Wilcoxon and Kruskal-Wallis tests for Likert-scale and non-normally distributed continuous data, and chi-squared tests for binary and categorical responses.

+The main results of the study are visualized below:

 ![Figure 1: ](/assets/images/breast_cancer_project1.png)

 ![Figure 2: ](/assets/images/breast_cancer_project2.png)